ckdghk77/naver-crawler/README.md

 # web-crawling-naver

-**web-crawling-naver** is an automated bot that gathers and updates web content on [Naver](http://www.naver.com/), which is a Korean search engine, using [selenium](http://selenium-python.readthedocs.io/).
+**web-crawling-naver** is an automated bot that gathers and updates web content on [Naver](http://www.naver.com/), which is the biggest Korean search engine, using [selenium](http://selenium-python.readthedocs.io/).
 The list of sites that **web-crawling-naver** can archive is as follows:

 1. [Naver Blog](http://section.blog.naver.com/)
 2. [Naver Cafe](http://section.cafe.naver.com/)